sahinyurek/docs/docs/administration/users/preview-user-details.md

 The user details window opens.

-You can see details like the username, avatar, login name, email id, API, and organizations.
+You can see details like the username, avatar, login name, email id, API Key, and organizations.

 <img src="../images/preview-user-details.png" alt="Preview User Details" width="800" height="800"/>